ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/stop-node.md

 :::

-Once completed, the instance set up on AWS / GCP would have been terminated and the Static Public IP associated with it would have been released.
+Once completed, the instance set up on AWS / GCP would have been terminated and any Static Public IP associated with it would have been released.